Sikkim – Culture and Tradition

 This state has people of many sects and people speaking different languages.
 Sikkim has 11 official languages, including Nepali, Magar, Sikkimi, Tamang, Limbu, Lepcha, Newari, Rai, Gurug, Sunwar, and English.
 The English language is taught in all schools and the English language is also used in all government papers.

 People of Hindu and Vajrayana Buddhism are seen in large numbers here.
-In which about 57.8 percent of people follow Hinduism.
+About 57.8 percent of people follow Hinduism.
 And 27.3 percent of people follow Vajrayana Buddhism and it is the second-largest religion in the state.

 Here all the people of the Christian religion are heirs of the Lepcha dynasty and they were forced by the British to convert religiously.
 It is 10 percent of the total population.
 As of 2014, the Evangelical Presbyterian Church is the largest church in Sikkim.
 Here some people of Muslim religion and Jainism live and it is only 1 percent of the total population.